Opening onto Corporation Street, two-ton iron gates hung on faux Moorish towers manned by shipyard rats swung slowly apart to admit the day shift.

 "We be going heavy on this special project at the moment," said Mick.
 "You seen her!
 Slip #3, Yard Number 401."

-Yeager said nothing and drank his beer.
+Yeager said nothing and drank his beer, some of it dripping down his chin.
 Mick watched him a moment, telling himself he had smelled worse things at a tannery during his youthful job-hunting days.

 There was a commotion round the pump organ.

-Later, outside on the pavement, in the cold, fresh air, Mick really seemed Yeager's best friend.
-"God bless, take care o' yourself, Marty lad.
+Later, outside on the cracked, heaving pavement, in the first shock of the cold, fresh air, Mick really seemed Yeager's best friend.
+"God bless, take care o' yourself, Marty lad!
+The blessed saints warm your socks and sweeten your woman's kisses!
 See you in the morning."
 "God bless, Mick, all the best."

 Mick walked off up Corporation, heading for the solid, warm comforts of Skanhill Road.

 Yeager took a few, reluctant steps toward the black, oozing miseries of Lower Falls Road, but a bright object in the gutter caught his eye.
 He picked up a razor-sharp Sheffield--worth a clear pound, maybe two.
 Now he could get rid of his old knife, maybe for a whole penny.
 Yeager's lips curled in a faint smile as he looked up, for the first time, at the heavens.
 He even forgot to spit when he passed by the towering statue of Oliver Cromwell--England’s champion, Ireland’s Woe.
 Oh, he was a changed man!
 A man with one foot up in the world!
-Truly, his ship had come in!
+Truly, the saints had come out in his favor, his bloody ship had come in at last!

 "Come back anytime, luv!" called Foreman Croakum after giving her rear the signature of his hearty slap.
 He noticed Yeager had stopped work to gawk.
-"Hey, get to work, gutter rat!" said Croakum.
+"Hey, get to work, you miserable gutter rat!" said Croakum.
 “And keep lively, you hear?
-The more your kind stands around, the more fishy stink I seem to smell.”
+The more your kind stands around, the more fishy and ratty stink I seem to smell Pfau!.”